vele616/monorepo/packages/jobboard/website/content/jobs/remote-intermediate-full-stack-node-js-php-developer-scopic--uYMxx.md

 *   3+ years of software development experience
 *   Excellent back-end and front-end programming skills
-*   Proficiency inNode.js or PHP and either one of the front-end frameworks (React/Redux, Angular or Vue)
+*   Proficiency i Node.js or PHP and either one of the front-end frameworks (React/Redux, Angular or Vue)
 *   Experience with HTML, HTML5, and CSS
 *   Understanding of SQL and NoSQL databases and proficiency in one of them is required